AliaksandrTsimokhau/aws-mentoring/materials/03_compute_services/Readme.md

 Amazon EC2 provides the following features:
 - Virtual computing environments, known as instances
-- Preconfigured templates for your instances, known as Amazon Machine Images (AMIs), that package the bits you need for your server (including the operating system and additional software)
+- Preconfigured templates for your instances, known as Amazon Machine Images (AMIs), that package the fits you need for your server (including the operating system and additional software)
 - Various configurations of CPU, memory, storage, and networking capacity for your instances, known as instance types
 - Secure login information for your instances using key pairs(AWS stores the public key, and you store the private key in a secure place)
 - Storage volumes for temporary data that's deleted when you stop, hibernate, or terminate your instance, known as instance store volumes